 ‘Milking Time’ by William Hayes

 Milking by hand was the only option until the late nineteenth century.
-In rural areas with small herds, the process was not mechanised until well into the twentieth century.
+In rural areas on farms and small holdings with small herds, the process was not mechanised until well into the twentieth century.

 ‘Driving Cattle’ through Harome, 1928, by William Hayes